araspitzu/maven-graal/README.md

 the `--initialize-at-run-time` option.
 Otherwise the environment from image build time will be baked in to the configuration.

-### Akka Scheduler and sun.misc.Unsafe
-To make the default Akka scheduler work with SubstrateVM it is necessary to recalculate the field offset that it uses with sun.misc.Unsafe.
-This is done by using SubstrateVM API in `AkkaSubstitutions` class from `graal-akka-actor` dependency.

-For more details see the section about Unsafe in this [blog post](https://medium.com/graalvm/instant-netty-startup-using-graalvm-native-image-generation-ed6f14ff7692).

-Note that this substitution is only necessary with Scala 2.12.
-Curiously with Scala 2.13 `native-image` can make the substitution itself automatically.
-Probably due to some difference in the emitted bytecode.

-### MethodHandle in scala.runtime.Statics
-In Scala 2.13 a MethodHandle is used in `Statics.releaseFence()` to invoke either `java.lang.invoke.VarHandle.releaseFence()` if running in Java 9 VM or `sun.misc.Unsafe.storeFence()` if on Java 8.
-As noted above, MethodHandles are a problem with `native-image` but since GraalVM is currently based on Java 8 `Statics.releaseFence()` can be substituted to always call Unsafe without using MethodHandle.
-This is done by `ScalaSubstitutions` present in Scala 2.13 version of `graal-akka-actor`.

-### Serialization
-SubstrateVM does not support Java serialization yet so anything that depends on `akka.serialization.JavaSerializer` will not work with `native-image`.

 ### Logging
 It is currently not easy to get Logback working because of its Groovy dependencies and incomplete classpath problems with `native-image` so `java.util.logging` is used instead.